Hands-on-MSA-JakartaEE/ch5/football-player-microservice-lra/README.md

-# API Gateway simulator Example of Microservice Long Running Action application.
+# JPA, JAX-RS, CDI and JTA .war Example of Microservice application

-This example builds a coarse grained controller that performs the interactions with the football-player-microservice-lra and football-player-offer-microservice-lra microservices.
+This example takes a normal JPA, CDI, JAX-RS and JTA build, and wraps it into a -swarm runnable jar.

 It uses a PostgreSQL database.
 In order to run the project you need to install PostgreSQL docker image using the following command: